 - shopping, banking and paying bills

-You may have one provided directly by your local trust, in which case everything is arranged for you.
+- you may get one through your local health trust, in which case everything is arranged for you

-You may also employ a carer directly.
-This option gives you more choice and control over who cares for you and what tasks they do but it also means you have legal responsibilities as an employer.
+- you may employ a carer directly - this choice gives you more choice and control over who cares for you and what tasks they do, but it also means you have legal responsibilities as an employer

-Getting started - help from your local trust
+Getting started - help from your local health trust

-The first step towards getting the care you need is usually a health and social care assessment with the your local trust.
-At the assessment, a specialist - usually an occupational therapist - will discuss your needs with you so that the right support can be provided.
+The first step towards getting the care you need is usually a health and social care assessment with the your local health trust.
+At the assessment, a specialist - usually an occupational therapist - will talk about your needs with you so the right support can be given.

-If the trust agrees that you need care at home, you can usually receive direct payments.
+If the trust agrees you need care at home, you can usually receive direct payments.

-This means you can arrange and pay for your own care services instead of having them provided by the trust.
+This means you can arrange and pay for your own care services instead of getting them through the health trust.

 Writing a job description

 Think about exactly what help you need before you employ someone or sign a contract with an agency.
 It may be helpful to think about a typical day for you and write a job description for your carer.
 This should include: